sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

     docker login sfsenorthamerica-wilczak-videos2.registry.snowflakecomputing.com/ -u danielwilczak
     ```

+!!!
+Cautian If your using MFA - Please enable token caching
+    Docker will upload the image in a multi threaded way, if you have MFA it will ask you a hundred times.
+To prevent this we suggest to enable token caching.

+    ```sql
+    alter account set allow_client_mfa_caching = TRUE;
+    ```

 Finally push the image to your image repository living on Snowflake.
 === ":octicons-sign-out-16: Code"